wujekbizon/nextjs-blog/data/aws-ec2-instance.md

 You might be asked if you are sure to continue the connection.
 Just type 'yes', and you should be successfully connected to your instance.

 Great!
 In my case, I want to go back and try one more connection using the default EC2 Instance Connection with the browser-based client.
-Let's go back to the console, select EC2 Instance Connect, keep the default user name as 'ec2-user', and press the Connect button.
+Let's go back to the console, select EC2 Instance Connect, keep the default username as 'ec2-user', and press the Connect button.
 This should establish a connection with our instance in less than a minute and open new tab.

 ### 3. Installing and Setting Up Node.js on Your EC2 Instance